sellersj/artifact-checker/README.md

 For some tests or code to work, it assumes that a TOOLS_HOST env variable is set.
 1) To override this in a junit test in eclipse, open the "Run Configurations"
 2) Click on the "Environment" tab
 3) Click "New", enter in the name "TOOLS_HOST" and the value

+## Checking for updates of plugins and dependencies
+Run the maven command `versions:display-dependency-updates versions:display-plugin-updates versions:display-property-updates`